cbib/MIX/README.md

 Mix is a tool to combine multiple assemblies for NGS data.
 Its algorithm takes two or more assemblies and generates another one that mixes them in order to extend the length of resulting contigs.
 It builds an assembly graph in which all of the contigs are vertices and edges represent the best possible alignments between two contigs that have the potential of being used as basis for contig extension.
 The resulting output assembly corresponds to a set of paths in this assembly graph.

+Datasets corresponding to the benchmarks analyzed in the manuscript are available at the [accompanying website](http://services.cbib.u-bordeaux2.fr/mix/)